Jafagervik/kaffe/README.md

 [![Coverage Status](https://codecov.io/gh/Jafagervik/kaffe/branch/master/graph/badge.svg)](https://codecov.io/gh/Jafagervik/kaffe)
 ![Maintenance](https://img.shields.io/badge/maintenance-experimental-blue.svg)

-## Why Kaffe?
+Kaffe is as per the title, a way to create Neural Networks in Rust.

+The goal is to create a simple way to write your own models, and test them.
+Syntax should be familiar to pytorch, but some features might take names from numpy or even tensorflow.

+In the future, the matrix library might be completely moved to its own project, but for now they're all in the same crate;

+Why?
 Because sometimes you wanna make cool and fast stuff in rust :)

-## Documentation
-Full API documentation can be found [here](https://docs.rs/kaffe/latest/kaffe/).

-## Example Usage
+## Examples

 ### Matrix basic example